 Today I am so excited to be posting my first thoughts about Fall!
 Since I live in Southern California, I have to remind myself our fall doesn’t arrive until October.
 Believe it or not, our hottest month is usually September, so it still feels like were are in the middle of summer.
 But I love fall, and I love tablescapes, so sharing fall table ideas is something I love to do.

-I am sharing a few of my fall tables from last year.
+I am sharing a few of my fall tables from this year and last.
 The first table was for a dinner party I hosted for friends, which we appropriately called “Friendsgiving”.
 It was a really wonderful evening and you can’t imagine how hard we laughed all night long!

 One of my favorite things to do when I set a table is to layer plates with charges, placemats and anything else that works.
 On this table, I used burlap placemats, off-white charges, dinner plates and my Rae Dunn Friendsgiving plates.
 I went with a very neutral color scheme which I absolutely love.
 I added white pumpkins and filled my vintage cheese molds with fresh eucalyptus and greens.